angshumatic/angshumatic/README.md

-- Hi, I’m @angshumatic
+**Hello World!**

+This is Angshuman (@angshumantic), and welcome to my profile.

-- I’m interested in decision sciences, statistics, and economics.
+- Interested in decision sciences, statistics, and economics
+- Professionally working as a Consultant with PricewaterhouseCoopers
-- I’m currently learning basics of scientific programming and statistical tools.
+- Currently trying to learn the basics of scientific programming and statistical tools, and teaching myself to code in bits and pieces.
+- New to GitHub!
+Hoping to learn a lot from the community
-- Reach out to me at angshumanpal11@gmail.com for academic collaborations.
+- Reach out to me via [LinkedIn](https://www.linkedin.com/in/angshuman-pal-kolkata313/) or at angshumanpal11@gmail.com for academic collaborations.

 <!---
 angshumatic/angshumatic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.